Emese92/_bar-project/README.md

 # _bar
 _bar is a cocktail bar`s website.
 This bar is located in Sweden, Lagan and it is for the people who would like to go out with their friends and have a nice time in a beautiful location and with a great cocktail.
-The drinks are delicius, and made with fresh produce by skilled bartenders.
+The drinks are delicious, and made with fresh produce by skilled bartenders.

 ![Site responsiveness](/assets/images/responsive1.png)

 ## User Experience (UX)

    #### First Time Visitor Goals
-   * First time visitorse have a clear and understandable layout, with big, responsive, colored logo on the top left corner and a navigation bar on the top right on every page.
+   * First-time visitors has a clear and understandable layout, with big, responsive, colored logo on the top left corner and a navigation bar on the top right on every page.
-   * The visitors are greeted with a welcome message and a clear purpuse of the website.
+   * The visitors are greeted with a welcome message and a clear purpose of the website.
-   * The inviting button on the main page is clear and easy to find for the first time users to reserve a table, but the same feature is also located on the navigation bar.
+   * The inviting button on the main page is clear and easy to find for first-time users to reserve a table, but the same feature is also located on the navigation bar.
-   * Information about opening times, location and contact details can be easily found on the footer of every page.
+   * Information about opening times, location, and contact details can be easily found on the footer of every page.
    * The menu is inviting with colorful pictures, including the name and the ingredients of the drinks.

    #### Returning Visitor Goals
    * Social media buttons are located on the footer of every page.
-Links to Instagram, Facebook and Twitter.
+Links to Instagram, Facebook, and Twitter.
 The links will open up in a new tab.
    * Easy and quick booking possibility.
-   * Easy to find opening times, location and contact information.
+   * Easy to find opening times, location, and contact information.

    #### Site owners Goals
    * Promote the bar